 Some businesses have managed a hybrid transition with only a few scrapes along the way.
 But remote and hybrid work also have a great way of illuminating bad leadership, shotty processes, and flimsy culture.

-One of the defining differences between the companies that succeed and those that don’t is their degree of digital dexterity.
+One of the defining differences between the companies that have succeeded in building a modern working model and those that haven’t is their degree of digital dexterity.